 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational, and thus these devices may be assessed only on the basis of their medical necessity.

-This policy was created with literature review in November 2010.
-The policy has been updated with a literature review using MEDLINE, with the last update covering the period of September 2010 through September 2011.
+This policy was created with a literature review in November 2010.
+The policy has been updated with a literature review using MEDLINE, with the last update covering the period of September 2013 through October 20, 2014.